rumkin/plant/packages/plant/readme.md

 transport layer.
 In this example http is used and `@plant/http2` should be installed (`npm i @plant/http`).

-> ⚠️ Note that default CSP header value is `default-src: 'self'; child-src: 'none'`.
+> ⚠️ Note that default CSP header value is `default-src localhost; form-action localhost`.
 > This will prevent web page from loading any external resource at all.
 > Set minimal required CSP on your own.
 Read about [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on Mozilla Developer Network